Verrah/TobechukwuPieChart/README.md

 ### The web's first pie chart for confusion matrices.
 Named in accordance with Stigler's law.
 ### Best described as True-False-False 'TFF' pie charts.

 Visualises data in a typical confusion matrix to add insight about prediction or identification.
+(One day I'll be able to format tables in a readme.)
 0   0	  0	  0	  0	    0	  0	  0	  0	  0

 0	  1	  0	  0	  0	    0	  0	  0	  0	  0